check-spelling/microsoft-language-server-protocol/_specifications/lsp/3.17/language/inlineValue.md

  * Inline value information can be provided by different means:
  * - directly as a text value (class InlineValueText).
  * - as a name to use for a variable lookup (class InlineValueVariableLookup)
- * - as an evaluatable expression (class InlineValueEvaluatableExpression)
+ * - as an evaluable expression (class InlineValueEvaluableExpression)
  * The InlineValue types combines all inline value types into one type.
  *
  * @since 3.17.0
  */
 export type InlineValue = InlineValueText | InlineValueVariableLookup
-	| InlineValueEvaluatableExpression;
+	| InlineValueEvaluableExpression;
 ```
 * error: code and message set in case an exception happens during the inline values request.